Please ensure Javascript is enabled for purposes of website accessibility

 The six communities we are working in

-3. Bolsover – The focus of the work in Bolsover is poverty and inequality and has focused in on aspiration as an area where we can collectively make an impact.
-We are also piloting our Organisational Resilience programme to support local Voluntary, Social and Community Enterprise (VCSE) organisations
+3. Bolsover – The focus of the work in Bolsover is poverty and inequality and has focused in on an aspiration as an area where we can collectively make an impact.

-4. Telford and Wrekin- We held a series of workshops during 2021 to identify a good starting point that would fit the local context in Telford and Wrekin, and this was identified as early intervention with a particular focus on aspiration and unlocking potential.
-Alongside this our team have developed work locally linking businesses and VCSE organisations, and Telford and Wrekin was also one of the communities where our Organisational Resilience programme was piloted
+4. Telford and Wrekin – We held a series of workshops during 2021 to identify a good starting point that would fit the local context in Telford and Wrekin, and this was identified as early intervention with a particular focus on aspiration and unlocking potential.
+Learn more about our work in Telford and Wrekin.

-5. Great Yarmouth – we are supporting the Great Yarmouth Homeless Alliance and have been since its inception in late 2020.
-This work emerged as a result of conversations in the area during the first lockdown in 2020 where people were accommodated in hotels during the ‘Everyone in’ policy
+5. Great Yarmouth – We are supporting the Great Yarmouth Homeless Alliance and have been since its inception in late 2020.
+This work emerged as a result of conversations in the area during the first lockdown in 2020 where people were accommodated in hotels during the ‘Everyone in’ policy.
+Learn more about our work in Great Yarmouth.

 6. Merthyr Tydfil – The focus in Merthyr Tydfil is on children and young people’s mental health, which emerged as a priority for stakeholders in the area through a series of facilitated sessions.
-Organisations in Merthyr Tydfil were also part of our Organisational Resilience pilot, and have taken part in work to link businesses and charities.
+Learn more about our work in Merthyr Tydfil

 Why these six communities?